mxiuwang/git-practice/Scenario_6/readme.md

         It should result in an error:
         !["git push error"](img/s6.6.1.png)
         The push is rejected by Git because it results in a non-fast-forward merge in the destination repo.
-    1. Since we are **ABSOLUTELY SURE** it is safe to push our code up to our remote `my-fork` repo even if it overrwrites the existing content, force push your changes to remote my-fork.
+    1. Double check that the changes you want to push in `FileToModify.txt` are correct, and that you are not pushing any additional changes.
+Once you are **ABSOLUTELY SURE** it is safe to push our code up to our remote `my-fork` repo even if it overrwrites the existing content, force push your changes to remote my-fork.

-        Double check the content you are pushing if you are unsure.

         ```console
         $ git push -u --force my-fork scenario6